Draft Freedom of Expression Statement consultation

 Overview

-The New Zealand Government has proposed amendments to the Education and Training Act 2020 (the Act) through the Education and Training Amendment Bill (No. 2) that will require all university councils to adopt a statement on freedom of expression.
-This statement is a high-level declaration, setting out the University’s commitment to upholding freedom of speech and academic freedom, in alignment with the principles of the Act.
+The New Zealand Government has recently amended the Education and Training Act 2020 through the Education and Training Amendment Bill (No. 2).
+One of the changes is a new requirement that all university councils must adopt a statement on freedom of expression.
+This statement will set out the University’s commitment to upholding freedom of speech in alignment with the requirements of the amended Act.

 Waipapa Taumata Rau, University of Auckland has developed the draft statement below.
 This statement was created by Distinguished Professor Sir Peter Hunter with support from colleagues including Professor Nikki Harré and members of the Vice-Chancellor’s Advisory Group on Freedom of Expression.